 - Kimba the White Lion acts like this at times.

-- Christa from Shingeki No Kyojin.
-Her friend Ymir chews her out for it, telling Christa that her subconscious need to prove her morality to people is going to get her killed uselessly.
+- Krista Lenz from Attack on Titan.
+Her friend Ymir chews her out for it, telling Krista that her subconscious need to prove her morality to people is going to get her killed.